 Answers, Tips, and Forms for New York Litigators

-Justice Myriam Altman, confidential law clerk Sharon Stern Gerstman, and litigators Michael Barr and Burton Lipshie, have drafted a landmark procedure guide.
+Confidential law clerk Sharon Stern Gerstman and litigators Michael Barr and Burton Lipshie have drafted a landmark procedure guide.

 You will find detailed coverage of:

 - Production of documents

 - Notices to admit

 - TROs and injunctions

 - Settlement and ADR